LGBTQI asylum-seekers are refused on unlawful grounds

-Even though it has been forbidden for 15 years in Swedish law and 10 years in international law to demand that an asylum-seeker should hide their LGBTQI identity, discretion requirements are made in 53 % of cases from countries such as Iraq, Kenya, Ethiopia, Lebanon and Russia, where LGBTQI people are punished by anything from fines to torture-like “tests” and death.
+Even though it has been forbidden for 15 years in Swedish law and 10 years in international law to demand that an asylum-seeker should hide their LGBTQI identity, discretion requirements are made in 53 % of cases from countries such as Iraq, Kenya, Ethiopia, and Lebanon, where LGBTQI people are punished by anything from fines to torture-like “tests” and death.
 Trans people’s asylum claims are wrongly investigated or not at all: gender identity is investigated as homosexual or “transsexual” orientation.
 Gender expression is misinterpreted as sexual orientation or “a character trait”.
 That leads to erroneous refusals and deportations of trans people to countries where they may be punished by death.

 The legal uncertainty is widespread in LGBTQI asylum cases: basic administrative principles about homogeneity and predictability aren’t fulfilled.
 Identical stories, circumstances and country reports are judged differently.
 Some are granted asylum, while others in need of protection are refused and are deported to persecution.
 Late disclosure of LGBTQI asylum claims are often deemed non-credible and non-reliable and 91 % are denied asylum in a new trial.